COPYRIGHT (C) 1984-2005 MERRILL CONSULTANTS DALLAS TEXAS USA

 recorded every tenth minute, and that one interval's counts were

-for the preceeding ten minutes.
+for the preceding ten minutes.
 IBM's RMF reply was that what

 you see is what you get from devices that only update their own